palera1n/palera1n/README.md

     - Remember, this is mainly for developers.

 # How to use
-1. Clone this repo with `git clone --recursive https://github.com/palera1n/palera1n && cd palera1n`
+1. Clone this repo with `git clone -b tweaks --recursive https://github.com/palera1n/palera1n && cd palera1n`
 2. Run `./palera1n.sh --tweaks <ios version youre on atm>`
     - \[A10+\] Before running, you **must** disable your passcode
     - Put your device in DFU Mode before running.